Diario del capitán, fecha estelar d425.y38/AB

 We are a 100%-distributed team.
 We have no office and our team is spread across the entire country and we follow the aforementioned practices.
 Of course, there are countless good practices, but let's focus on these three:

 Thank you for reading thus far!
 I feel like I might have left out a few topics, but didn't want to extend myself excessively.
-If you have any specific questions, feel free to share them using the comments section below!
+If you have any specific questions, feel free to reach out and we'll answer!